kaschioudi/ojs3-markup/README.md

 About
 -----

-When the copyediting process finishes, this plugin transforms the submission into XML, PDF, EPUB and HTML and uploads thoses files as galleys.
+This allows OJS to work with PKP’s [Open Typesetting Stack](https://pkp.sfu.ca/open-typesetting-stack/) for transforming Word and PDF articles to JATS XML.

 System Requirements
 -------------------

-PHP CURL, PHP Zlib, PHP JSON
+PHP cURL, PHP Zlib, PHP JSON

 Versions
 --------